 EXPERIMENT: look for alternative experiments, particularly the Body Scan, so you can sense the feelings and the sensations.
 Dump the thoughts for the moment in favour of listening to alternative ‘explanations’.

 - or go in the opposite direction just to be perverse.
-That is, when love turns into hate.
+That is, when love turns into hate and tables get turned.
 In the transactional analytic (TA) model there is a useful diagram called the Karpman Triangle that demonstrates just how quickly we can move from one extreme to another when passions run high.
 Well worth some exploration, if you are interested.
 Does the triangle help you formulate an experiment in your world?

 - a bit like denial, but potentially more accessible.
 Denial is a high level of discounting whereas repression is maintained by our personal ability to detach from reality – whatever that is.